Dundalk F.C.: The works teams

 When Dundalk G.N.R. joined the League of Ireland in 1926, it was one of four works-teams in the 10-team league—the others being Jacobs, St. James's Gate and Fordsons.
-Another railway works-team—Midland Athletic of the Midland Great Western Railway—had competed for two seasons but had resigned when the company went through a merger.
+Another railway team—Midland Athletic of the Midland Great Western Railway—had competed for two seasons but had resigned after the company went through a merger.
 By 1944–45, Dundalk were the only club with works-team roots remaining.
-Another works-team, Transport (sponsored by CIÉ), joined in 1948–49, but they failed to be re-elected for 1962–63, leaving Dundalk again as the only surviving club with works-team roots.
+In 1948–49, Transport (representing the CIÉ works) were elected to the league.
+They survived until 1961–62, leaving Dundalk again as the only surviving club with works-team roots.
 The works themselves became Dundalk Engineering Works Ltd with the demise of the G.N.R.(I) company in 1958.